msohaib9/msohaib9/README.md

 - 👋 Hi, I’m @msohaib9
 - 👀 I’m interested in machine learning and data science
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning C#, PHP, Javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : email me at awanworldtogo@gmail.com